azurepwq/azurepwq/DEVELOPMENT.md

 2. **CSP Errors**: Check that the Content Security Policy includes the WebSocket endpoints.
 3. **HTTPS Sites**: If using HTTPS locally, LiveReload must use secure WebSockets (`wss://`).
 4. **Port Conflicts**: LiveReload uses port 35729 by default.
 Ensure this port is available.
+5. **Connection Reset Errors**: If you see `Errno::ECONNRESET: Connection reset by peer` errors, this is often normal when browser tabs are closed or refreshed.
+These errors don't affect site functionality.

 ### Debugging Script